DavidMorano/rightcore/makenewer1/README.txt

 MAKENEWER

-This program updates files in a target directory to be the same as specified files.
-It only uses the modification dates of the files in order to determine if an update is needed.
+This program updates files in a target directory to be the same as the specified files.
+It only uses the modification dates and the sizes of the files in order to determine if an update is needed.

 Synopsis:
 $ makenewer <file(s)> [-af <afile>] {{-d <dstdir>}|<dstdir>} [-im]